eudaq/eudaq/user/caribou/README.md

 * `clkdivend2`: Value of clkdivend2 register in ATLASPix specifying the speed of TS2 counter.
 Default is `7`.
 * `clock_cycle`:  Clock period of the hit timestamps, defaults to `8` (ns).
 The value needs to be provided in `ns`.

+### DSO9254AEventConverter

+Using a DSO9254A-like oscilloscope to read out pixelated devices.
+The following parameters can be passed in the configuration in order to influence the decoding behavior of this module:

+* `m_pedStartTime`: Start of the gate to derive the pedestal.
+To be given in ns.
+Defaults to 0.
+* `m_pedEndTime`: End of the gate to derive the pedestal.
+To be given in ns.
+Defaults to 0.
+* `m_ampStartTime`: Start of the gate to search for the peak amplitude.
+To be given in ns.
+Defaults to 0.
+* `m_ampEndTime`: End of the gate to search for the peak amplitude.
+To be given in ns.
+Defaults to 0.
+* `m_chargeScale`: Scaling parameter for the amplitude.
+Defaults to 0.
+* `m_chargeCut`: Pixels with an scaled amplitude smaller than `m_chargeCut` are discarded.
+Defaults to 0.
+* `m_generateRoot`: The waveforms are written to a root file for independent waveform analysis if `true`.
+Defaults to `false`.
+* `m_timeStampFileName`: The time stamps (in ps) from the preamble of the oscilloscope output data are written to file, if a filename is given.